stevenic-microsoft/synthtabs/README.md

 | OpenAI | GPT-5.2 | [platform.openai.com](https://platform.openai.com/api-keys) |
 | Fireworks AI | GLM-5 | [fireworks.ai](https://fireworks.ai/) |

+> **Don't let "API key" scare you.** Signing up for a developer account is just like signing up for any other online service.
+Create an account, generate a key, and paste it in.
+Many providers, like Anthropic, offer free credits to new developers — just start with those.
+Familiarize yourself with your provider's dashboard and keep an eye on your spending for the first few weeks.

 ### 3. Start Building

 Type what you want to create.
 That's it.